-6.1 To what extent does the merger authority in Mexico liaise with those in other jurisdictions?
+6.1 To what extent does the merger authority in your jurisdiction liaise with those in other jurisdictions?

 Mexico is a party to international treaties and arrangements to cooperate in competition enforcement matters, among which are NAFTA, UEFTA, and treaties with the USA, Japan, Korea and the European Free Trade Association.
-Such treaties and arrangements include commitments related to international co-ordination and cooperation matters.
+Such treaties and arrangements include commitments related to international coordination and cooperation matters.

-6.2 Are there any proposals for reform of the merger control regime in Mexico?
+6.2 Are there any proposals for reform of the merger control regime in your jurisdiction?

-The reform of the merger control regime in Mexico was approved by the National Congress on July 7, 2014, with several reforms, extensions and repeals to various provisions of the law.
-Discussions continue at the Executive Branch to amend the existing rules and regulations to conform to the new and approved reform act.
+The reform of the merger control regime in Mexico was approved by the National Congress on 7 July 2014, with several reforms and extensions to various provisions of the Law; the last reform to the Federal Economic Competition Law was on 27 January 2017.